Introducing Nourish Nantucket

 Once you no longer have to worry about how to put food on the table, there are down-stream effects on a person’s mental and physical health.
 “People come in and one of their basic needs is food,” Hayes said.
 “In one fell swoop, we can sign them up for food.
 We’re always trying to find ways to help families.
 You put food in people’s mouths and their mental health starts to improve.”

 “When Nantucket as a whole rallies around an issue, it invariably gets solved,” Percelay said.
-“We are hopeful that Nantucketers will respond to the food insecurity crisis in the way it did for the hospital and other critical institutions with the goal of permanently eradicating hunger on Nantucket permanently.”
+“We are hopeful that Nantucketers will respond to the food insecurity crisis in the way it did for the hospital and other critical institutions with the goal of eradicating hunger on Nantucket permanently.”

 Latest Stories